 Switch Needle Sizes, Step 5:

 Set the old needles aside.

 Switch Needle Sizes, Step 6:

-With your right hand, pick up the second needle in the new size and prepare to knit.
+Turn your work.
+Then, with your right hand, pick up the second needle in the new size and prepare to knit the next row.
 You have now completely switched knitting needle sizes.